Emmi Peltonen: 2020–2021 season

 Peltonen was scheduled to compete on the Grand Prix at the 2020 Internationaux de France, but this event was cancelled as a result of the pandemic.

 2021–2022 season

 Peltonen withdrew from her first two Challenger assignments, the Lombardia and Nebelhorn Trophies.
 At the 2021 CS Denis Ten Memorial Challenge, a third Challenger, she finished fourth and was later eighth at the 2021 CS Warsaw Cup before winning the Open d'Andorra.

 Despite winning the bronze medal at the Finnish championships, Peltonen was assigned to one of the two Finnish berths at the 2022 European Championships.
 However, she subsequently withdrew from the European Championships due to an ankle injury.

 2022–2023 season

 In her season debut at the Volvo Open Cup, Peltonen won the bronze medal.
 After contracting COVID-19, she was forced to withdraw from her other planned fall assignments, including the special home 2022 Grand Prix of Espoo.
+Her only other event of the season was the 2022 CS Golden Spin of Zagreb, where she placed sixteenth.

+2023–2024 season

+Peltonen finished seventh at the 2023 CS Autumn Classic International in her first appearance of the year, and went on to finish seventh as well at the 2023 CS Finlandia Trophy.
+She would subsequently compete at the 2023 Trophée Métropole Nice Côte d'Azur, where she won the gold medal before going on to finish eighth at the 2023 CS Warsaw Cup.

+Following a fourth-place finish at the 2023–24 Finnish Championships, Peltonen was selected to compete at the 2024 European Championships, where she placed twelfth.

+2024–2025 season

+Beginning her season in late November, Peltonen competed at the 2024 NRW Trophy, where she finished in fifth place.